diku-dk/futhark-benchmarks/README.md

     futhark bench * --backend=opencl --ignore-files /lib/

-This uses the OpenCL compiler backend, and ignores the test suites of any embedded libraries (which are usually too small to be useful benchmarks, and would merely be noise).
+This uses the `opencl` backend, and ignores the test suites of any embedded libraries (which are usually too small to be useful benchmarks, and would merely be noise).
 You can replace `opencl` with another backend.
 While the `c` backend is likely too slow to be practical for many of the benchmarks, the `cuda` backend should perform fine.

+You can also add `--ignore-files /micro/` to ignore the microbenchmarks of single language constructs, which are often not very interesting, but do take a long time to run.

 If necessary, you can use `--pass-option` to pass more options to the generated Futhark programs.
 This may be necessary if you are using